Limited Project Availability

 • File size optimization

-• And the imperatives of responsive design now dominate the discourse.
+• The imperatives of responsive design

 Today's web designers must adeptly balance image quality with website performance, ensuring visuals are striking and effective across a myriad of devices, from high-resolution monitors to mobile phones.